KensingtonTech/goosecache/README.md

 ## About ##

-A Mongoose caching module that works exactly how you would expect it to, with the latest version of Mongoose.
+A Mongoose cacheing module that actually works.

 > Important:
   If you are using Mongoose 4.x or below, you have to use original [cachegoose](https://github.com/boblauer/cachegoose) and use version <= 4.x of it.